Chrislinoo/C195_PA/README.txt

 Purpose of the "Appointment Scheduling System" - This application was created for a global consulting organization to manage appointments and customers in different places such as Phoenix, Arizona, New York, London, England and a few others.

-Application was written and developed by Christopher Paulino Hernandez, who can be reached at cpaul78@wgu.edu.
+Application was written and developed by Christopher Paulino Hernandez, who can be reached at cpaul78@wgu.edu, Student ID# : 006785967.
 Student Application Version - QAM2 — QAM2 TASK 1: JAVA APPLICATION DEVELOPMENT
 Date - 2/10/2023
 IDE - Intellij IDEA Ultimate version 2022.3.2